St-vn/roblox-scripting/README.md

     ```

 4. table.find
-    This would perform a linear search algorithm(rudimentary iterating) and return the specified value's index if the value was found, if not then it returns nil.
+    This would perform a linear search (table is iterated until a match) and return the specified value's index if the value was found, if not then it returns nil.
 You also have the ability to specify a starting point.

+    ```lua
+    local tubl = {true, false, 5}
+    print(table.find(tubl, 5)) -- 3
+    print(table.find(tubl, true, 2)) -- nil
+    ```

 5. table.move
     When too lazy to document this function